 After the race, Bill and I got a quick picture with our medals before we drove home.
 Of course I don’t have my trophy because in typical Debbie fashion it didn’t dawn on me to check and see if I’d placed in my age group.

-It wasn’t until I got home and check my results that I found out and had to have the trophy mailed to me.
+It wasn’t until I got home and checked my results that I found out I’d won my AG and had to have the trophy mailed to me.

 The first two years we received cotton long sleeved shirts.
 I no longer have the 2001 shirt, because I probably used it as a throw-away shirt at another race.
 Oops!